KapilJ22/Palindrome/README.md

 # Palindrome REST API
-The palindrome REST (like) APIs are developed using Java, Spring boot, Maven( for dependency management), H2 embedded in memory DB.
+The palindrome REST (like) API is developed using Java, Spring boot, Maven( for dependency management), H2 embedded in memory DB.
 ---

 ## Getting started